sthonnard/obiscraper/README.md

 -   Physical query

-Experimental.

-When submitting a physical SQL query, *obiscraper* creates a narrative view based on that query and then extracts the content from the page.
+When submitting a physical SQL query, *obiscraper* creates a narrative view based on that query and then extracts the content from the page. **Experimental.**

-**Dependencies**
+## Dependencies

 Java